OctopusDeploy/docs/docs/security/hardening-octopus.md

 ```

 :::hint
-Once the version of TLS is set, reboot your Server and it should be available via `TLSv1.2`.
+Once the TLS versions are disabled, reboot your Server and importantly [verify the change was successful](#disable-weak-tls-protocols-verify).
 :::

 #### Disable SSLv3, TLS 1.0 and 1.1 on Ubuntu Server {#disable-weak-tls-protocols-ubuntu}

 On Ubuntu `20.04` using OpenSSL `1.1.1f` (the latest at time of writing), you can specify the minimum TLS version to use to be `TLSv1.2` by setting the `MinProtocol` directive in the `/etc/ssl/openssl.cnf` OpenSSL config file: